-How does the electric car engine work?

 There are a few different types of electric vehicle (EV).
 Some run purely on electricity, these are called pure electric vehicles.
 And some can also be run on petrol or diesel, these are called hybrid electric vehicles.

-- Plug-in electric - This means the car runs purely on electricity and get all their power when they're plugged in to charge.
-They don't need petrol or diesel to run so don't produce any emissions like traditional cars.
+- Plug-in electric - This means the car runs purely on electricity and gets all its power when it's plugged in to charge.
+This type doesn't need petrol or diesel to run so doesn't produce any emissions like traditional cars.

-- Plug-in hybrid - These mainly run on electricity but also have a traditional fuel engine so you can use petrol or diesel too.
-If you run out of charge, the car will switch to using fuel.
-When it's running on fuel, these cars will produce emissions but when they're running on electricity, they won't.
-Plug-in hybrids can be plugged in to an electricity source to recharge their battery.
+- Plug-in hybrid - These cars mainly run on electricity but also have a traditional fuel engine so you can use petrol or diesel too if they run out of charge.
+When running on fuel, these cars will produce emissions but when they're running on electricity, they won't.
+Plug-in hybrids can be plugged into an electricity source to recharge their battery.

-- Hybrid-electric - These run mainly on fuel like petrol or diesel but also have an electric battery too, which is recharged through regenerative breaking.
+- Hybrid-electric - These run mainly on fuel like petrol or diesel but also have an electric battery too, which is recharged through regenerative braking.
 These let you switch between using your fuel engine and using 'EV' mode at the touch of a button.
-These cars cannot be plugged in to an electricity source and rely on petrol or diesel for energy.
+These cars cannot be plugged into an electricity source and rely on petrol or diesel for energy.

 What are the inner parts of an EV?

-EVs have 90% less moving parts that an ICE (Internal Combustion Engine) car.
+EVs have 90% fewer moving parts than an ICE (Internal Combustion Engine) car.
 Here's a breakdown of the parts that keep an EV moving:

 - Electric Engine/Motor - Provides power to rotate the wheels.
 It can be DC/AC type, however, AC motors are more common.

 - Inverter - Converts the electric current in the form of Direct Current (DC) into Alternating Current (AC)